ALPS: Improved Optimization for Highly Sparse One-Shot Pruning for Large Language Models: Introduction

 In this paper, we propose \modelname\footnote{\modelanamelong}, an optimization-based framework for one-shot LLM pruning. \modelname~consists of two key components.
 First, it formulates pruning LLMs as an $\ell_0$-constrained optimization problem and solves it directly using the operator splitting technique (i.e., ADMM) \citep{boyd2011distributed, davis2016convergence} without any simplification.
 The proposed algorithm simultaneously finds the support\footnote{The ``support'' of the weights refers to the set of indices corresponding to non-zero weights within a layer.} of the weights and updates them.
 After the support stabilizes, \modelname~fixes the support and employs preconditioned conjugate gradient (PCG) \citep[Section 5]{nocedal1999numerical} to compute the optimal weights on the support.
 Our modified PCG leverages sparse matrix structure (arising from pruning) and GPU computation to solve large systems efficiently, providing a significant speed advantage over direct matrix inversion.
 An outline of our proposed optimization-based framework \modelname~is given in Figure \ref{fig:flowchart}.
 Compared to previous heuristics, \modelname~offers higher quality supports and weights, as demonstrated in Section \ref{sect:exp-layer}.
 This improvement translates to a better performance of the pruned model compared to existing methods, particularly in the challenging high-sparsity regime.

-\textbf{Contributions.\,\,} Our technical contributions are: \begin{enumerate}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt, leftmargin=*] \item We introduce \modelname, a novel one-shot LLM pruning framework that formulates an $\ell_0$-constrained optimization problem with a layer-wise reconstruction objective.
+\textbf{Contributions.\,\,} Our technical contributions are: \begin{enumerate}[noitemsep,topsep=2pt,parsep=3pt,partopsep=3pt, leftmargin=*] \item We introduce \modelname, a novel one-shot LLM pruning framework that formulates an $\ell_0$-constrained optimization problem with a layer-wise reconstruction objective.
 By extending the operator splitting technique (i.e., ADMM) to this non-convex, non-continuous problem, \modelname~simultaneously finds a high-quality support and updates the weights on the support.
-This leads to significant improvements over state-of-the-art heuristics in terms of the pruning objective.
-Furthermore, we provide theoretical convergence guarantees for our proposed algorithm, which, to the best of our knowledge, is the first such result for $\ell_0$-constrained problems.
+This approach leads to improvements over state-of-the-art heuristics in terms of the pruning objective.
+Furthermore, we provide theoretical convergence guarantees for our proposed algorithm, which, to the best of our knowledge, is a novel convergence result for $\ell_0$-constrained problems.

 \item We further enhance the performance of \modelname~through two techniques.
 First, we design a novel penalty parameter updating scheme that enables \modelname~to find better support and accelerates its convergence.
 Second, we propose a post-processing technique to further improve the performance of the pruned models---we fix the support determined by ADMM and optimally solve the resulting quadratic problem using the PCG method.
 We utilize vectorization to solve the problem in a single pass and leverage GPU parallelism to further accelerate PCG.
 Our proposed method achieves a 20x-200x speedup compared to the vanilla backsolve approach.